kfelter/kfelter.github.io/README.md

 ## About

-I am a software developer focusing on highly performant and easy to understand golang code.
-Creating solutions for real problems using a data driven approach.
+I'm an expert in writing golang solutions for large scale engineering challenges.
+I've created and maintained large data pipelines, public api's, and background processing jobs.
+I've also managed infrastructure and service uptimes with monitoring and alerting technologies.

 ## Skills and Abilities

-Golang (4+ years), ClI/CD, Docker And Micro Service Architecture, kubernetes, python, SQL and noSQL databases, cloud native design, minimalistic code orginization (the less there is the less likely there will be a bug), Google Cloud Platform, AWS, Linux
+Golang (5+ years), ClI/CD, Docker And Micro Service Architecture, kubernetes, python, SQL and noSQL databases, cloud native design, minimalistic code orginization (the less there is the less likely there will be a bug), Google Cloud Platform, AWS, Linux

 ## Employment History